vispower/teamplatform-api/workspace.md

   {
     "id": 1435,
     "title": "Second Workspace",
-    // More info
+    ...more info
   },
-  {} // More workspaces
+  {} ...more workspaces
 ]
 ```

 More filtering options are available for `GET /workspaces`:

-*`GET /workspaces?status=active` will return active workspaces.
+* `GET /workspaces?status=active` will return active workspaces.

-*`GET /workspaces?status=archived` will return archived workspaces.
+* `GET /workspaces?status=archived` will return archived workspaces.

-*`GET /workspaces?deleted=[true|false]` will return `deleted/not-deleted` workspaces.
+* `GET /workspaces?deleted=[true|false]` will return `deleted/not-deleted` workspaces.

-*`GET /workspaces?starred=[true|false]` will return workspaces which were `starred/not-starred` by current user.
+* `GET /workspaces?starred=[true|false]` will return workspaces which were `starred/not-starred` by current user.

-*`GET /workspaces?template=[true|false]` will return `template/normal` workspaces.
+* `GET /workspaces?template=[true|false]` will return `template/normal` workspaces.

-*`GET /workspaces?created_since=2012-09-18T18:11:40-07:00` will return workspaces which were created after given time.
+* `GET /workspaces?created_since=2012-09-18T18:11:40-07:00` will return workspaces which were created after given time.

-*`GET /workspaces?updated_since=2012-09-18T18:11:40-07:00` will return workspaces which were updated after given time.
+* `GET /workspaces?updated_since=2012-09-18T18:11:40-07:00` will return workspaces which were updated after given time.

-*`GET /workspaces?label_name=project` will return workspaces which were labeled as "project".
+* `GET /workspaces?label_name=project` will return workspaces which were labeled as `project`.

-*`GET /workspaces?owner_ids=1,2,9` will return workspaces which have owner's id of 1 or 2 or 9.
+* `GET /workspaces?owner_ids=1,2,9` will return workspaces which have owner's id of 1 or 2 or 9.

-*`GET /workspaces?team_ids=1,2,3` will return workspaces which have owner's team's id of 1 or 2 or 3.
+* `GET /workspaces?team_ids=1,2,3` will return workspaces which have owner's team's id of 1 or 2 or 3.

-*`GET /workspaces?synced=true` will return workspaces which have been synced with users's desktop folders.
+* `GET /workspaces?synced=true` will return workspaces which have been synced with users's desktop folders.

-*`GET /workspaces?q=rabbit` will search for the workspaces which contain `rabbit` keyword.
-Given `q` parameter, TeamPlatform will perform an full text search on key informations like title, description, owner name, labels and custom properties.
+* `GET /workspaces?q=rabbit` will search for the workspaces which contain `rabbit` keyword.
+Given `q` parameter, TeamPlatform will perform a full text search on key informations like title, description, owner name, labels and custom properties.

 Get workspace
 -----------